 The cashew tree is native to north-east Brazil, but today it is grown in many areas in the world.
 Currently, the northern hemisphere accounts for 80% of the world’s raw cashew nuts production compared with the southern hemisphere’s 20%.
 The largest production area is West Africa, with Ivory Coast as the leading producer.
 The second‑largest producer is India, followed by East African countries (with Tanzania as the top east African producer).

 Production in East and West African countries is increasing significantly, but due to a lack of processing (shelling) capacities, African producers export the majority of their crops as in-shell cashew nuts to Vietnam and India.
 India and Vietnam are the two largest processors of cashew nuts, and the main suppliers of the world and the European market.
-The processing capacity in these two countries exceeds their crops, and so they both import a lot of shelled cashew kernels, primarily from Africa, but Vietnam is increasingly importing from Cambodia too.
+The processing capacity in these two countries exceeds their crops, and so they both import a lot of in-shell cashew nuts primarily from Africa, but Vietnam is increasingly importing from Cambodia too.

 Production of raw cashew nut kernels is different in many production regions.
 After removing the in-shell nuts from the cashew apple, processing typically includes the following five steps:

 - Preparing the nuts for shelling (drying, sizing, cleaning, steam cooking or roasting)

 - Shelling (with automatic, semi-automatic or manual machines)

 - Peeling (drying shelled nuts, automatic or manual peeling)